 Purple Heart is pound for pound, one of the strongest woods in the world and is very rot/insect resistant.
 It’s used in commercial construction and boat build for this reason.
 It’s also quite heavy with a very nice tap tone thanks to its density, making this wood sought after for fine musical instruments.

-NOTE: Purple Heart is a genus that is comprised of 23 different species, they vary in color from a reddish-maroon to a dark chocolate-purple.
-The picture is a stock image of an unfinished stick, and your dice will NOT have the exact same coloration.
+NOTE: Purple Heart is a genus that is comprised of 23 different species, they vary in color from a reddish-maroon to a dark chocolate-purple, so your dice may not have the exact same coloration.